crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/phases-of-the-penetration-testing-process/README.md

 Penetration tests begin with an extensive information gathering phase to build a profile of the target user or system to determine entry points.

 Reconnaissance can be passive or active.
-Passive recon involves gathering information from the public domain (OSINT) in places like Internet registries, Google, newspapers, and public records.
+Passive reconnaissance involves gathering information from the public domain (OSINT) in places like Internet registries, Google, newspapers, and public records.
 At this stage “the target does not even know generally that they are the subject of surveillance.”
-Active recon involves social engineering and “anything that requires the hacker to interact with the organization” (Walker, 2017, p.
+Active reconnaissance involves social engineering and “anything that requires the hacker to interact with the organization” (Walker, 2017, p.
 45).
 Most reconnaissance activities are passive in nature.

 OSINT involves collating technical information on an organization’s public-facing systems.
 “Internet registries, coupled with services such as Shodan or VPN Hunter, can highlight and identify an organization’s Web servers, mail servers, remote access endpoints and many other Internet-facing devices.”
 During OSINT, the penetration tester "uncovers possible weaknesses and entry points within the security posture of the organization, including the network, applications, website and wireless networks, physical facilities, cloud-based systems, and employees” (cipher.com).